-Technically anything can be recycled so in theory e.g. a laminated film could be labelled as “Recyclable where facilities exists” however it would contradict OPRL and so would a mono OPP film.
+Technically anything can be recycled so in theory e.g. a laminated film packaging could be labelled as “recyclable where facilities exists” however it would contradict OPRL and so would a mono OPP film.
 OPRL defines recyclability based on what is collected by councils.
 E.g. If >75% of councils collect = “Widely recycled”.

 There are many different grades of PE used in food packaging and if Recyclability is a requirement there is a good chance that it can be used in most VFFS- or HFFS applications.

-Recyclable film offering from TCL:
+Packaging offering from TCL:

 - For impulse heat-sealing jaws: “Standard” metallocene LLDPE.